TritonVM/triton-vm/specification/src/memory-consistency.md

 Assume the prover knows when the clock cycle `clk` is also *some* jump in a memory-like table and when it is not.
 Then it can apply the right running evaluation step as necessary.
 The prover computes this running evaluation in a column called `rer`, short for *running evaluation* over *relevant* clock cycles.

-Since 0 is never a valid clock jump difference, the initial value is 1, giving rise to the initial boundary constraint: `rer - 1`.
+Since 0 is never a valid clock jump difference, the initial value is 1, giving rise to the initial constraint: `rer - 1`.

 In every row, either the running evaluation step is applied, or else the running evaluation remains the same: `(rer' - rer) ⋅ (rer' - β ⋅ rer - clk)`.

 The terminal value must be identical to the running evaluation of "Relevant Clock Jumps".
-This gives rise to the terminal boundary constraint:  `rer - reu`
+This gives rise to the terminal constraint:  `rer - reu`

 Whether to apply the evaluation step or not does not need to be constrained since if the prover fails to include certain rows he will have a harder (not easier) time convincing the verifier.